jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.
 Company you want to mark has not already been marked.

     1. Test case: `mark 1`
        Expected: Marks the contact at index 1 to tick the box on its right.
 Details of the marked contact shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `mark 0`
        Expected: No company is marked.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect mark commands to try: `mark`, `mark x`, `mark t`, `...` (x is an index our of range, t is an index which is already marked)
        Expected: Similar to previous.